chriskottom/chriskottom.com/source/articles/2017-04-26-full-stack-testing-with-rails-system-tests/index.html.markdown

 ---
 title: Full-Stack Testing with Rails System Tests
-date: 2017-04-26 00:00 UTC
+date: 2017-04-26 08:29:46 UTC
-description: Rails 5.1 introduced system tests for simulating browser interactions with their applications.
-In this post, we explore the new addition and see how you can apply it in your own projects.
+description: Rails system tests let you simulate browser interactions with your applications.
+In this post, we'll look at the reasons you'd want to use these and see how you can apply them in your own projects.
-keywords: Ruby, Ruby on Rails, testing, "system tests", Capybara, Minitest
+keywords: Ruby, Ruby on Rails, testing, system tests, Capybara, Minitest
 ---
 <div class="w-full max-w-lg mx-auto mb-6 px-6 dark:py-6 dark:bg-white lg:float-right lg:pr-0 lg:dark:pr-6 lg:dark:ml-6">
   <img src="/images/unit-tests-passing-no-integration-tests.jpg" title="Two unit tests passing, no integration tests" alt="Two unit tests passing, no integration tests" class="w-full" />